 A business owner needs to mention the date on the invoice clearly.
 There are two available options to choose from:

-- Write the date on which invoice is issues
+- Write the date on which the invoice is issued

 - Write the date of the billing period